GSA/icsp/_pages/FCSM/events/events.md

 layout: fcsm_page
 sidenav: events_navigation
 ---
 <p>The FCSM organizes events to facilitate discussion and sharing about issues affecting federal statistical programs, and to promote cooperative research across agencies.
-The proceedings from these events, available below, disseminate information on statistical or survey methods and practices. </p>
+The proceedings from these events, available by clicking on the left tabs, disseminate information on statistical or survey methods and practices. </p>